DerAlexmeister/SherlockGopher/README.md

 ## What is Sherlock Gopher

-Sherlock Gopher is a distributed System which will crawl over a given website and anaylse the given HTML.
+Sherlock Gopher is a distributed System which will crawl over a given website and analyse the given HTML.
 It will produce a graph with all contections between subsites of a website.
 Also it will show the status of the pages like 200 OK or 404 not found.

 ## Features for Version beyond 1.0